f3rnnds/cool-background/README.md

 # cool-background

-repository to generate a cool background for [my LInkedIn profile](https://www.linkedin.com/in/matfersar), based on the JuliaMono font example image
+repository to generate a cool background for [my LinkedIn profile](https://www.linkedin.com/in/matfersar), based on the JuliaMono font example image

 ![](output.png)